 January and February were dark months.
 I’m not just talking about the weather but my state of mind.
 The Coronavirus blues – or burnout, whatever you want to call it – had hit me full force.

-One evening the evening the blues got the best of me.
+One evening the blues got the best of me.
 I felt miserable, cried, bathed in self-pity.
 The summer, the warmth, and everything bright and sunny in life seemed out of reach.
 I had already thought of measures to get myself out of this emotional slump.
 But right now, in this very moment, those things didn’t comfort me at all.

 That’s when it hit me: I could ask my partner for some advice.